← Back to Blog

 How long does a trade promotions analysis take?

 Once data is reconciled, the mechanics take minutes per promotion with the right tooling.
 The bottleneck is almost always reconciling POS, panel, and trade calendar data into a single source of truth.
-Brands without that pipeline often spend 70–80% of analyst time on data prep alone.
+Brands without that pipeline often spend 70 to 80 percent of analyst time on data prep alone.

 Do I need panel data to do trade promotions analysis?

-For the lift and ROI questions, no — POS plus a trade calendar is enough.
-For the penetration question (did we add new households vs. just pull existing ones forward?), yes — that distinction only shows up in panel data.
+For the lift and ROI questions, no: POS plus a trade calendar is enough.
+For the penetration question (did we add new households or just pull existing ones forward?), yes: that distinction only shows up in panel data.

 What's a good benchmark for promotion ROI?

-It depends on category and retailer, but a useful starting point is: is incremental profit positive after subtracting trade spend and accounting for the post-promo dip?
-Brands that pass that bar on 60%+ of their promotions are above-average; the median is closer to 50–55%.
+It depends on category and retailer, but a useful starting point: is incremental profit positive after subtracting trade spend and accounting for the post-promo dip?
+Brands that pass that bar on 60 percent or more of their promotions are above-average; the median is closer to 50 to 55 percent.

 How is trade promotions analysis different from forecasting?

-Trade promotions analysis is retrospective — it measures what a promotion already did.
-Forecasting is prospective — it predicts what a future promotion will do.
-The two should feed each other: completed analyses calibrate next year's forecasts, and forecasts set expectations against which the next analysis is judged.
+Trade promotions analysis is retrospective: it measures what a promotion already did.
+Forecasting is prospective: it predicts what a future promotion will do.
+The two should feed each other: completed analyses calibrate next year's forecasts, and forecasts set the expectations the next analysis is judged against.
 See How to Forecast Trade Spend ROI for Promotions.

 Can I do this in Excel?

-If you've decided what to measure, the next step is the playbook for how to measure it — A Guide to Trade Promotions Effectiveness Analysis walks through the five-signal framework, calculations, and failure modes in depth.
+Once you've decided what to measure, the next step is the playbook for how to measure it.
+A Guide to Trade Promotions Effectiveness Analysis walks through the five-signal framework, the calculations, and the failure modes in depth.

 See this on your own data